 5 New Year’s resolutions for your business

-Ring in the new year with a safer, healthier, and more effective business by taking on these resolutions in 2023.
+Ring in the new year with a safer, healthier, and more effective business by taking on these resolutions into the new year:

 1. Develop an emergency preparedness program.

 Establish guidelines for medical, severe weather, and fire emergencies.
 Practice these procedures with all employees, reinforce them at all levels of the company, and post reminders in high traffic areas.
 Make sure you have an adequate supply of first aid equipment on hand and have designated employees trained in CPR and standard first aid.

 Develop a plan to help injured workers back to work sooner after an incident.
 This plan is designed to ensure employee well-being, and support a seamless transition back to regular work duties.

 3. Identify hazards and take steps to remove them.